What constitutes bullying and harassment?

 If filing a grievance complaint and following the grievance procedure does not work and the employee is still being harassed, they can take legal action at an employment tribunal.
 Alternatively, they could contact Acas for advice.

-How can NA Law help with bullying and harassment cases?
+How can NA Law help?

 With specialist employment law advice we can help you guide you through the entire procedure whilst informing you of all legal options available to you.
 Whether you are an employer dealing with a bullying and harassment complaint or employee seeking to file one, NA Law can help you mediate through even the most complex issues in the workplace.